To stop the impacts of trauma from being passed on to future generations.

 Ultimately, we want our clients to heal from trauma so that they can go into their families and their communities and be positive forces for change and growth.

-- Attunement: is the practice of being in relationship with yourself and with others in such a way that you are intentionally aware and compassionately receptive.
+- Attunement: is the practice of being in relationship with yourself and with others in such a way that you are intentionally aware and curious as well as compassionately receptive.
 When we feel attuned to and cared about in meaningful ways, this fosters an experience of feeling heard, feeling understood and feeling important.
 It is foundational to strong, healthy relationships and foundational for healing from trauma.

 Research shows that including the body in the therapeutic process leads to more beneficial outcomes.
 These benefits include: